BoiseStatePlanetary/Dust-Sensor-Experiments-with-Arduino/README.md

 # Dust-Sensor-Experiments-with-Arduino
 Some experiments with our new Arduino

-Waveshare's wiki on the GP2Y1010AU0F:
-* www.waveshare.com/wiki/Dust_Sensor
+Waveshare GP2Y1010AU0F:
+* https://forum.mysensors.org/topic/6391/the-dust-sensor-is-now-finally-working/2 - There is some code on this website that purports to work.
+* www.waveshare.com/wiki/Dust_Sensor - Unfortunately, the 7z file that contains the required Arduino sketch seems corrupted.

 Articles on the GP2Y1010AU0F:
 * Hooking up to Arduino - https://web.archive.org/web/20140530060749/http://sensorapp.net/sharp-dust-sensor-and-arduino/